peter88213/nvhelp-en/source/file_menu.rst

       exists, no new project will be created.
    -  If you select a previously exported document belonging to an existing project, this project will be updated and loaded.
+   -  The ODT document can either be a `work in progress
+      <getting_started.html#starting-with-a-work-in-progress>`__,
-   -  The ODT document can either be a **work in progress** i.e. a regular novel manuscript with chapter headings and section contents, or an **outline**, containing the chapter and section structure with titles and descriptions.
+      i.e. a regular novel manuscript with chapter headings and section contents, r an `outline <getting_started.html#starting-with-an-outline>`__
+      containing the chapter and section structure with titles and descriptions.

 Open…